-Mount Mercy offers high-quality, high-demand graduate programs for working adults who need to balance graduate school with full-time employment and family.
-Most programs are offered in the face-to-face accelerated format.
-The Master of Arts in Criminal Justice and the Master of Business Administration programs offer exclusively online options.
-Courses are available in convenient 5-week blocks on a year-round calendar, allowing students to earn their degrees quickly.
+Mount Mercy offers high-quality, high-demand graduate programs for working adults who need to balance graduate school with fulltime employment and family.
+Programs are offered in the face-to-face accelerated and online formats.
+Courses are available in convenient 5week blocks on a year-round calendar, allowing students to earn their degrees quickly.
 Face-to-Face classes primarily meet at night but with some weekend offerings.
 Click on any of the programs to the left to see a listing of course work within each of our graduate programs.

-Master of Arts in Criminal Justice
+Master of Arts in Education